kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 👨‍🏫 Click back on the **Context Analysis Button** and observe the **Indicator Panel**.

 🧑‍🏫 This panel contains a list of indicators (special layers) that relate to the main factors of interest on the platform like health and nutrition.
-The panel is expanded by default but can be collapsed if you click on the tab labeled with a house on the right side of the panel.
-Collaping the pannel can allow you to observe the map better.
+The panel is expanded by default but can be collapsed if you click on the tab labelled with a house on the right side of the panel.
+Collapsing the pannel can allow you to observe the map better.

 ![Indicator Panel](../assets/screenshots/indicator-pannel.png)

 👨‍🏫 Click on the triangle next to the label **People In Need**.

-🧑‍🏫 This opens a drop-down showing all the data on differen groups of people that require assistance from government or other organisations.
+🧑‍🏫 This opens a drop-down showing all the data on different groups of people that require assistance from government or other organisations.

 👨‍🏫 Select the box next to **PIN- Child Protection**.